elastic/eui/wiki/creating-components-manually.md

 This makes your styles available to your project and the EUI documentation.

-# Create the React component
+# Creating the React component

 1. Create the React component(s) in the same directory as the related SCSS file(s).
 2. Export these components from an `index.js` file.